hfanc001/rshell/FRQ.md

 	print out the files inside that directory close the working directory

-if the output is weird ASCII character, try saving repeated filename in stack instead of heap
+If the output is weird ASCII character, try saving repeated filename in stack instead of heap

 #####FAQ in ls:
 1. [Howto: C Programming with Directories on Linux](http://www.thegeekstuff.com/2012/06/c-directory/)